-• Forms W-2 and W-3, Wage and Tax Statement; and Transmittal of Wage and Tax Statements.

-• Form 720, Quarterly Federal Excise Tax Return.
+- Forms W-2 and W-3, Wage and Tax Statement; and Transmittal of Wage and Tax Statements. - Form 720, Quarterly Federal Excise Tax Return.
 Use Form 720 to report environmental excise taxes, communications and air transportation taxes, fuel taxes, luxury tax on passenger vehicles, manufacturers' taxes, ship passenger tax, and certain other excise taxes.

-Caution: See Trust Fund Recovery Penalty on page 4.
+Caution: See Trust Fund Recovery Penalty above.

-• Form 940 or Form 940-EZ, Employer's Annual Federal Unemployment (FUTA) Tax Return.
+- Form 926, Return by a U.S. Transferor of Property to a Foreign Corporation.
+Use this form to report certain information required under section 6038B. - Form 940 or Form 940-EZ.
+Employer's Annual Federal Unemployment (FUTA) Tax Return.
 The corporation may be liable for FUTA tax and may have to file Form 940 or 940-EZ if it paid wages of \$1,500 or more in any calendar quarter during the calendar year (or the preceding calendar year) or one or more employees worked for the corporation for some part of a day in any 20 different weeks during the calendar year (or the preceding calendar year).
 A corporate officer who performs substantial services is considered an employee.
-Except as provided in section 3306(a), reasonable compensation for these services is subject to FUTA tax, no matter what the corporation calls the payments.

-• Form 941.
-Employer's Quarterly Federal Tax Return.
+Except as provided in section 3306(a), reasonable compensation for these services is subject to FUTA tax, no matter what the corporation calls the payments. - Form 941, Employer's Quarterly Federal Tax Return.
 Employers must file this form quarterly to report income tax withheld on wages and employer and employee social security and Medicare taxes.
 A corporate officer who performs substantial services is considered an employee.
 Except as provided in sections 3121(a) and 3401(a), reasonable compensation for these services is subject to employer and employee social security and Medicare taxes and income tax withholding, no matter what the corporation calls the payments.

 Agricultural employers must file Form 943, Employer's Annual Tax Return for Agricultural Employees, instead of Form 941, to report income tax withheld and employer and employee social security and Medicare taxes on farmworkers.

-Caution: See Trust Fund Recovery Penalty on page 4.
+Caution: See Trust Fund Recovery Penalty above.